Advanced-Vision-and-Learning-Lab/sparse-view-3dgs-pack/fs3dgs_benchmark/readme.md

       Figure 1: Overall figure describing the flow of the pipeline.
 The figure is adapted from <a href="https://arxiv.org/abs/2202.08341">Anomalib</a> for comparison.
   </figcaption>
 </figure>

 ---

-This is the unified benchmarking pipeline for evaluating 3D Gaussian Splatting–based methods such as **3DGS**, **FSGS**, and other variants.
+This is the unified benchmarking pipeline for evaluating 3D Gaussian Splatting–based methods such as 3DGS, FSGS and other variants.

 The pipeline automates:
 - Training